purnatummala/sp-homework/README.md

 - `grid3d_1d_array.h`: Header file for 3D grid implementation using a 1D array.
 - `grid3d_vector.h`: Header file for 3D grid implementation using a vector.
 - `grid3d_new.h`: Header file for an alternate 3D grid implementation.
-- `main.cpp`: Contains the main function and test cases for checking the functionality of different grid implementations.
+- `main.cpp`: Contains the main function
+- `test_grid.cpp`: contains test cases for checking the functionality of different grid implementations.

 ## How to Run